-When publishing a new release, the Quantities doumentation needs to be generated and published as well.
-Sphinx, LaTeX (preferably TeX-Live), and dvipng are required to build the documentation.
+Should you need to build the documentation locally, Sphinx, LaTeX (preferably TeX-Live), and dvipng are required.
 Once these are installed, do:

 '''

-cd doc

-make html
+cd doc make html

 '''

 which will produce the html output and save it in build/sphinx/html.
 Then run: